tusharjain2802/Task-Management-App/README.md

 # 📝 Task Management System (Full-Stack)

 A full-stack task management application that allows users to securely register, log in, and manage their personal tasks with full CRUD functionality.
-Built using **Node.js, TypeScript, SQL, Prisma, and Next.js**.
+Built using **Node.js, TypeScript, SQL, and Next.js**.

 ---